svin24/svin24.github.io/content/blog/Anti-Wayland-horseshit.md

 users.
 And it's time for it to fucking stop.

 Maybe Wayland doesn't work for your precious use-case.
-More likely, it *does* work, and you swallowed some propeganda based on an assumption which might have been correct 7 years ago.
+More likely, it *does* work, and you swallowed some propaganda based on an assumption which might have been correct 7 years ago.
 Regardless, I simply don't give a shit about you anymore.
 I've tried appealing to reason and rationally debunking each lie that some Wayland detractor flavor-of-the-week is touting to tow the party line, but